 Other supplements in pregnancy

-Other than folic acid, iodine and any supplement prescribed for you by your doctor, there is limited evidence to support the use of supplements during pregnancy.
+Other than folic acid, vitamin D and iodine and any supplement prescribed for you by your doctor, there is limited evidence to support the use of supplements during pregnancy.

 Emerging research has shown that omega-3 supplements during pregnancy might help reduce the risk of premature birth, and that probiotics might help control blood glucose levels in pregnancy.
 But it's not clear whether the benefits of taking these supplements outweigh any possible harms.
-Until there is better evidence available, it's best to avoid them — particularly in the first trimester of pregnancy.
+Until there is better evidence available, it's best to avoid them unless prescribed by your doctor — particularly in the first trimester of pregnancy.

 Because nutritional supplements are classed as 'complementary medicines', they are not scrutinised or regulated as much as other medicines.